 Even as I was telling off my co-pilot, my eyes were attracted to the Rate of Climb and Descent Indicator (RCDI - some pilots call it the VSI, the Vertical Speed Indicator).
 I was astonished to see that the needle was moving down towards full-scale deflection - which represented a descent of 4,000 feet per minute.
 Immediately next to that instrument was the Mach meter and I was horrified to see the needle creeping inexorably from our planned cruising speed of Mach 0.9 towards, and a fraction beyond, Mach 1.0.

 I need to make two short digressions here.
 The Victor bomber was a very slippery aircraft, and by slippery I mean aerodynamically very clean.
-It was well documented that on an early test flight of Victor Bomber XA917 on 1 June 1956 with test pilot Johnny Allam at the controls, he accidentally exceeded Mach 1 in a shallow dive, making it the largest aircraft up to that time to exceed the speed of sound.
+It was well documented that on an early test flight of Victor Bomber XA917 on 1 June 1956 with test pilot Johnny Allam at the controls, he 'accidentally' exceeded Mach 1 in a shallow dive, making it the largest aircraft up to that time to exceed the speed of sound.
 I also knew there were stories, probably apocryphal, of Victor bomber pilots allegedly having exceeded Mach 1 in a slight dive just for the hell of it and because the aircraft could do it.
-The tanker versions could cruise quite happily and relatively economically at Mach 0.93 in spite of the large refuelling pod mounted under each wing but no-one knew of a Víctor tanker accelerating to anywhere near Mach 1.
+The tanker versions could cruise quite happily, safely and relatively economically at Mach 0.93 in spite of the large refuelling pod mounted under each wing, but no-one knew of a Víctor tanker accelerating to anywhere near Mach 1.

 There was a major reason for not deliberately exceeding Mach 0.95 – and we were warned about it in the ground school during our conversion training.
-At Mach 0.96 and beyond, the Victor would run out of pitch control because the large supersonic shock wave forming over the wings would completely blank the elevators on the top of the tailplane so rendering them ineffective.
+At Mach 0.96 and beyond, the Victor would run out of pitch control because the large supersonic shock waves forming over each wing would completely blank the elevators on the top of the tailplane so rendering them ineffective.
 This meant that even pulling the control column fully backwards would not get the aircraft out of an ever-steepening dive and the aircraft would continue to accelerate past Mach 1.0 and on to who knows what Mach number.
 The only way of recovering from flight above Mach 0.96 was to slow down by closing the throttles and extending the air brakes.
 As the speed reduced through Mach 0.96, elevator control would be regained.

 The second digression concerns the Victor's auto-pilot.
 It is always important to keep any aircraft in trim when flying with the auto-pilot engaged but it was especially important on the Victor.
 The auto-pilot height lock, which was supposed to keep a Victor flying at a constant height, was less than totally reliable and would frequently trip out for no obvious reason, even if the aircraft was in trim.
 However, if the aircraft had a nose up or nose down trim when the height lock tripped, the aircraft would naturally go into a climb or descent.
-Height lock trips were insidious; they sometimes occurred when the aircraft was in trim and then could pass unnoticed if the duty pilot was not completely attending to his duties.
+Height lock trips in Victors were insidious; they sometimes occurred when the aircraft was in trim and then could pass unnoticed if the duty pilot was not completely attending to his duties.

 Calling out on the intercom, “I have control”, I grabbed hold of the control column with my right hand, thereby operating the auto pilot instinctive cut-out switch under my right thumb which disengaged the autopilot completely, fully closed the four throttles and extended the airbrakes.
 I remember seeing the Mach meter hovering just above Mach 1.
 I pulled the control column with both hands back into my chest as far as it could physically go and without it having any effect whatsoever on the aircraft’s attitude and that was a completely weird sensation.
 It is something I can remember as vividly today, even as I proof-read this page, as though it had only just happened.
 As the engines wound down to flight idle and the powerful air brakes took effect, we started rapidly decelerating.
 The deceleration caused the nose to start pitching up and I quickly had to retract the air brakes, open the throttles to 90%, and push the control column a long way forward again.
 There must have been several seconds of near zero-g.
 Fortunately, the crew in the rear cabin always had their seat belts fastened securely during refuelling operations.
 Having bottomed out at about 37,000 feet, I climbed gently and regained straight and level flight again at our ATC-approved cruising height of 41,000 feet.